 elements: list of geometric elements for the gripper.
-Each element must be of type 'CYLINDER' or 'BOX' with the corresponding dimensions in the cylinder or box field.
+Each element must be of type 'CYLINDER' or 'BOX' with the corresponding dimensions in the cylinder or box field, or of type 'CAD' with the corresponding id in the cad field.
 The pose of each element must be given in the coordinate frame of the parent element (see Setting a gripper (Section 6.4.3.2) for an explanation of the coordinate frames).
 The element's id must be unique and must not be 'tcp' or 'flange'.
 The parent_id is the ID of the parent element.
 It can either be 'flange' or it must correspond to another element in list.